hyperlendx/hyperlend-isolated/README.md

-# HyperLend
+# HyperLend Isolated pools

 <br>

-### Introduction to HyperLend
+### Introduction to HyperLend Isolated pools

-HyperLend is a lending platform (fork of [FraxLend](https://docs.frax.finance/fraxlend/fraxlend-overview) V3) that allows users to create an isolated market between a pair of ERC-20 tokens.
+HyperLend Isolated is a lending platform (fork of [FraxLend](https://docs.frax.finance/fraxlend/fraxlend-overview) V3) that allows users to create an isolated market between a pair of ERC-20 tokens.

-HyperLend adheres to the EIP-4626: Tokenized Vault Standard, lenders are able to deposit ERC-20 assets into the pair and receive yield-bearing hTokens.
+HyperLend Isolated adheres to the EIP-4626: Tokenized Vault Standard, lenders are able to deposit ERC-20 assets into the pair and receive yield-bearing hTokens.

 ***[Documentation](https://docs.hyperlend.finance/)***